Community Stories, Curated by the People Who Live Them

 Exhibition Information: Duration of exhibits is typically for 8-12 weeks.

-Meetings: Curators are invited to attend monthly Program Committee Meetings to discuss exhibition progress and design.
+Meetings: Curators are invited to meet with the Program Committee on a periodic basis to discuss exhibition progress and design.

 Funding: